saeyslab/nichenetr/vignettes/model_construction.md

 interactions of interest.

-As input, we require a data source to contain directional interactions between genes: these interactions are signaling or protein-protein interactions for a signaling data source and a gene regulatory interaction for a gene regulatory data source.
+As input, we require a data source to contain directional interactions between genes: these interactions are protein-protein or signaling interactions for ligand-receptor and signaling data sources and a gene regulatory interaction for gene regulatory data sources.
 The data sources should be formatted in a data frame with following columns: from, to and source. “from” denotes the source node “gene A” of the directional interaction from gene A to B, “to” denotes the target node “gene B” of this directional interaction, and “source” is a user-defined name of this data source.

 Here, we will show how you can download, process and integrate an online data source within the NichenNet framework.
 As example, this is the data